dianalow/dianalow.github.io/about.md

 permalink: /about/
 ---

-Migrating to Jekyll, so nothing here now.
+Simple blog-like interface to chronicle my learnings and musings.

 ### More Information

-Later.
+Migrating to Jekyll, so nothing much here now.

 ### Contact me